BeverlyAb/Hand_Gesture_Recognition/README.md

 training basis, quantity of samples, and relationship of finger flexibility and hand rotation affect the accuracy of gesture recoginition.

-There are five static gestures and over 15 volunteers for this project.
+There are five static gestures and 18 volunteers for this project.